apache/sdap-nexus/docs/build.rst

 Prepare
 ===========

+First, we must ensure we have Docker installed and running.
+For this guide, we used Docker Desktop version 4.12.0.
+Download Docker Desktop `here. <https://www.docker.com/products/docker-desktop/>`_

-First, we must download and extract the source code for NEXUS and the ingester.
+Now we must download and extract the source code for NEXUS and the ingester.

 .. code-block:: bash